Todor Nedelev: Ludogorets Razgrad

-On the 28 February 2023, the last day of the transfer window, Botev accepted the offer from Ludogorets Razgrad and Nedelev officially joined the club for 150 000 euros.
+On 28 February 2023, the last day of the transfer window, Botev accepted the offer from Ludogorets Razgrad and Nedelev officially joined the club for 150 000 euros.

+In a semi-final game for the Bulgarian Cup against Cherno More Varna that took place on 11 May 2023 he scored from a penalty in a penalty shootout that Ludogorets Razgrad won with a total score of 5-3 and reached the final.

+Todor Nedelev scored his first goal in regular time for Ludogorets Razgrad on 15 May against Lokomotiv Plovdiv, which turned out to be the winning goal as the game finished 1:0 for Ludogorets Razgrad.

+On 24 May 2023, Todor Nedelev won the Bulgarian Cup for a second time with Ludogorets Razgrad in a game in which he was a substitute.
+An interesting fact is that he won the other Bulgarian Cup exactly 6 years earlier - on 24 May 2017 with Botev Plovdiv.

 International career

 Nedelev earned his first cap for Bulgaria (as a starter) on 15 August 2013 in the 0–2 away loss against Macedonia in a friendly match.

 On 9 September 2014, Nedelev came in as a substitute in the 74th minute and made an assist from a corner kick for the winning goal of Ventsislav Hristov in the opening game of UEFA Euro 2016 qualifying Group H against Azerbaijan.
 Bulgaria achieved 2–1 victory away from home.
 On 6 October 2016, Nedelev came in as a substitute in the 75th minute during the 4–1 away defeat from the France national football team.

-On 31 August 2017, Nedelev came in as a substitute during the historical 3–2 win over the Sweden national football team.
+On 31 August 2017, Nedelev came in as a substitute during the historical 3–2 win over the Sweden men's national football team.
 On 7 October, Nedelev was in the starting lineup and despite losing with 0-1, he played well during the entire match against France.
 On 13 October 2018, Nedelev scored his first goal for the national team in a 2–1 home win against Cyprus.
 He started the attack for the first goal and scored the decisive second goal in a match for the 2018–19 UEFA Nations League.

 On 10 June 2022 the bus of the national team crashed while taking the team to the hotel, before the match with Georgia national football team.
 Nedelev was the only one injured and had suffered a craniocerebral injury, undergoing surgery after that.
 Thanks to the fast reactions of the Bulgaria team doctor, his injury was brought under control and the player was expected to return in play in 3 to 6 months.